Kraftbar/linux-essentials/config&docs/readme.md

-#### 8.2 consider to make defualt text editor
+ consider to make defualt text editor

 do something in ~/.config/mimeapps.list i think     (copy xed settings, replace with emacs)
+need to configure